Examination Arrangements for Disabled Students or those with Long-Term Medical Conditions

 Students should not be required to make a disclosure on cover sheets for coursework in order to allow them the same opportunities for anonymity that are available to other students.
 However, where there are requests for alternative forms of assessment or for extensions to deadlines, relevant staff may have to be informed of the condition.

-The University recognises that the production of written work may present particular challenges for some dyslexic students and has made provision for additional specialist support for dyslexic students.
-Therefore the written work of dyslexic students is marked following the same criteria as that applied to all students.
-Dyslexic students can request that Schools clarify their marking criteria so that they are aware of any penalties imposed for inaccurate spelling or poor presentation.
+The University recognises that the production of written work may present particular challenges for some students with Specific Learning Differences such as dyslexia, dyspraxia and AD(H)D, and has made provision for additional specialist support for these students.
+Therefore the written work of students with Specific Learning Differences is marked following the same criteria as that applied to all students.
+Students with Specific Learning Differences can request that Schools clarify their marking criteria so that they are aware of any penalties imposed for inaccurate spelling or poor presentation.

-Extensions to deadlines may be deemed ‘a reasonable adjustment’ for some disabled or dyslexic students and may be one of the recommendations made by Academic Support or Disability Support in the Academic/Disability Referral Forms sent to DLOs.
-However it is the responsibility of the student to request an extension to a deadline from the member of staff responsible for the particular piece of work or the designated staff member within the School.
+Extensions to deadlines may be deemed ‘a reasonable adjustment’ for some disabled or specific learning differences students and will be one of the recommendations made by Academic Support or Disability Support in the Support Plan (formerly known as the Academic/Disability Referral Form) sent to DLOs and Welfare Officers.
+However it is the responsibility of the student to request an extension to a deadline.
+Students requesting a deadline extension should complete and submit the Deadline Extension Request form available from the Student Services website https://www.nottingham.ac.uk/studentservices/services/students-with-academic-or-disability-referral-form.aspx

-A small number of disabled or dyslexic students may require an alternative form of assessment for coursework on occasion.
+A small number of disabled or specific learning differences students may require an alternative form of assessment for coursework on occasion.
 In these instances, there should be consultation between the School, the student and Academic or Disability Support.